-Join Bill Weinman for an in-depth discussion in this video Adding a long-press interface, part of iOS SDK and SQLite: Building Data-Driven Apps.
+Join Bill Weinman for an in-depth discussion in this video Adding a long-press interface, part of iOS App Development: Building Data-Driven Apps with SQLite.

 - I've actually been using this app for a number of years.…I've rebuilt it for each version of iOS…since I believe it was iOS 4,…and one thing I've often wanted is a simple way…to display and copy a link to the RSS feed.…I find the long-press gesture useful…for this purpose and we're gonna go ahead…and implement that now.…I've opened a working copy of BWRSS long-press 01…from Chapter Nine of the exercise files.…I'm just gonna start by building and running this…so that you can see what it looks like.…